Configure Postgres SSL to Allow Direct Connections from Clients

 tsm pending-changes apply

-This enables internal SSL support, generates new server certificate and key files, and requires all Tableau clients to use SSL to connect to the repository.
+This enables internal SSL support and generates new server certificate and key files, and requires all Tableau clients to use SSL to connect to the repository.
 For additional repository-ssl commands and options, see tsm security.

 If the pending changes require a server restart, the